Upstatement/ups-public-library/docs/learn/lessons/lesson-6.md

 }
 ```

+> Generally, usage of the universal selector is discouraged, since it can slow things down: it forces the browser to look through every single element it could possible style on the page, and apply the rule you wrote to it.
+Use with intent!

 ### Type selector

-Selects all elements that have the given node name.
+Selects all elements that have the given tag name.

 ```CSS
 p {